Kubernetes Environments

 Note: Define the user and password properties only when the proxy server requires authentication.

-The properties are the same proxy properties that you configure for StreamSets engines.
+The properties are the same proxy properties that you configure for IBM StreamSets engines.
 For a description of each property, see the Data Collector documentation or the Transformer documentation.

 kubectl apply -f ./<file_name>.yaml